 The rebellious Celts of Claddagh

 The town of Claddagh, which means “stony shore” in Gaelic, is an area just outside the old city walls of Galway, Ireland with a history that extends back prior to the arrival of Christianity in the region during the 400’s.
-The small fishing village became home to some rebellious Celts who settled there and stuck hard to maintaining their Catholic faith, Irish language and many of their own customs.
+The small fishing village became home to some rebellious Celts who settled there and stuck hard to their Catholic faith, Irish language and many of their own customs.
 Even throughout a period of foreign occupation in which the English speaking Anglo-Norman’s ruled the region and dominated Galway, just across the Corrib River, the Celts of Claddagh defiantly elected their own king on an annual basis and continued to rely on fishing as their sole livelihood.

 14 years a slave